Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 | Annotations     | ⚠️ Use-site target is required which is expected for a delegated property                            | ❌ Use-site target is required which is confusing compared to `lateinit var`        |
 | Smartcasts      | ⚠️ Could be supported, but would make assign-once properties an exception among delegated properties | ✅ Could be supported                                                               |
 | `isInitialized` | ⚠️ Implementation requires delegate-access or intrinsic                                              | ⚠️ Implementation requires intrinsic or reflection API support and delegate access |

+In short, the delegate-based approach provides a smoother user experience overall in terms of the most important features: thread-safety, annotations, and smartcasts.

 # Implementation